Which bearings are best?

 We are always looking for the next ACER Chick.
 If you would like to be considered please mail or email us your photos and specifications (height, measurements etc).
 All models must be at least 18 years of age.

 How much is shipping?

-Currently there is FREE USPS First Class air shipping to anywhere in the WORLD!!
-Yes that means to any address on the planet with NO minimum order requirement.
+For orders $40+ there is currently FREE USPS First Class air shipping to anywhere in the WORLD!!